What the Recently Passed Senior Tax Deduction Means for You

 Currently, many low-income seniors already pay no tax on Social Security.
 This new deduction is designed to help middle-income retirees avoid or reduce their benefit tax liability.
 Critics have pointed out that campaign messaging promising to eliminate the tax entirely is misleading.

-Both the House and Senate versions set the senior deduction to expire in 2028.
+The bill sets the senior deduction to expire in 2028.
 After that, it would take new legislation to renew or extend it.
-So yeah, it’d be temporary.
+So yeah, it's designed to be temporary.